sts10/sts10.github.io/_posts/2020-09-30-making-a-word-list.markdown

 ## An example of a usable word list

 Using `head` and Tidy, I created [an example word list](https://github.com/sts10/common_word_list_maker/blob/master/example_word_list.txt), containing 16,607 words (and no prefix words).
 Each word from this list provides an additional 14.02 bits of entropy, close to a nice round number.
+Plus a 7-word passphrase is only 1.5 bits off from 100 bits, which is what KeePassXC labels "excellent".
 And passphrases can be safely created without punctuation between the words.

 Note that I haven't manually scrolled through this example list, so there may be some offensive words remaining.
 (You can use Tidy's reject words options to remove words.) **Nor am I currently using this example word list, or any product of this project, for creating passphrases or anything else.** But it was a fun project!?

+## Further questions

+Would a raw list that used the number of _distinct_ word appearances be better for our purposes?

+A bigger question: What if we looked at the Google 2-gram data -- words that frequently appear together.
+According to my casual calculations, things get nutty quickly.
+If we had a list of the most common 1 billion 2-grams, each pair of words would add 29.9 bits of entropy, meaning three of them (6 words) would make a decent passphrase.
+Galaxy brain: 1,000,000,000,000,000 3-grams, 49.8 bits a pop.

 ## Tender wrap-up